Stamp Duty One Year On: The Dust Has Settled

 Mortgage Rates: The Slow Descent Continues

-The Bank of England base rate sits at approximately 4.0% in March 2026, down from 4.5% a year ago after three further 0.25% cuts.
+The Bank of England base rate sits at 3.75% as of July 2026, held again at the June meeting, with the next decision due on 30 July.
 The pace of easing has been deliberately cautious, with the MPC citing persistent services inflation and wage growth as reasons not to move faster.

 |---|---|---|